brevdev/launchables/README.md

 #### Provision:

 Brev provisions a GPU for you.
 You don't have to worry about setting up a cloud account.
-We have solid GPU supply, but if you do have AWS or GCP, you can link them.
+We have solid GPU supply.

 #### Configure:

 Brev configures your GPU with the right drivers and libraries.
-Use our open source tool Verb to point and click the right python and CUDA versions.
+There are also advanced otpions for running docker containers or using docker compose.

 #### Connect:

-Brev CLI automatically edits your ssh config so you can `ssh gpu-name` or run `brev open gpu-name` to open VS Code to the remote machine
+Brev CLI automatically edits your ssh config so you can `ssh gpu-name` or run `brev open gpu-name` to open VS Code, Cursor or your favorite editor to the remote machine

-#### Launchables

-Launchables are a feature of NVIDIA Brev that deliver preconfigured, fully optimized compute and software environments.
-Fast and easy to deploy, launchables allow you to start projects without extensive setup or configuration.